NASA CENTER STUDENT INTERNSHIPS

-NASA internships provide students the opportunity to get hands-on experience and to work with scientists, aeronautics, space science, and engineering personnel at NASA Centers or within the aerospace industry.
-Link to: NASA Centers and Facilities.
+NASA Center Summer Student Internships provide students the opportunity to get hands-on experience and to work with STEM professionals at NASA Centers or within the aerospace industry.
+Many opportunities are typically available each year.

-- Community college, undergraduate, and graduate students are all eligible to apply.
-Students must be enrolled full-time.
+- Full-time community college, undergraduate, and graduate students are all eligible to apply

-- NASA internships are generally open to students completing their sophomore through senior years, or first and second year graduate students.
-Some NASA internship programs will accept community college students after their second year of study, especially if they will be transferring to a 4-year institution to complete their bachelor’s degree.
+- These internships are generally open to students completing their sophomore through senior years, or first- and second-year graduate students.
+Some NASA internship programs will accept community college students after their second year of study, especially if they will be transferring to a 4-year institution to complete their Bachelor’s degree.

 APPLICATIONS AND FUNDING